Jual6332/F-16-and-Boeing-787-Data-Analysis/README.md

 # F-16-and-Boeing-787-Wind-Tunnel-Testing
 A data analysis project for determining the landing speed, performance, and stability characteristics of the Boeing 787 Dreamliner and F-16 Fighting Falcon.
-Matlab was used to analyze the experimental data taken for each model.
+Software developed with Matlab, used for analysis of the experimental data taken for each model.

 ## Data Collection
 All data was collected by undergraduate students in a low-speed wind tunnel provided by the University of Colorado Boulder.
 Models for the Boeing 787 (clean), F-16 (clean), and F-16 (dirty) were provided by ITLL Staff and the Aerospace Engineering department for experimental use.